freenas/freenas-docs/userguide/intro.rst

 The location of the reporting database defaults to tmpfs and a configurable alert if the database exceeds 1 GiB has been added to :ref:`Alert Settings`.

-UI improvements
+The |web-ui| has received many improvements and bug fixes.
+Usability enhancements include: ability to move, pin, and copy help text, persistent layout customizations, customizable column views, size units which accept humanized input, improved caching and browser support, and improved error messages, popup dialogs, and help text.
+An iX Official theme has been added which is the default for new installations.

-The :ref:`Plugins` page has been redesigned and many iocage improvements.
+The :ref:`Plugins` page has been streamlined so that most operations can be performed without having to go to the :ref:`Jails` page.

+and many iocage improvements.

 An :ref:`ACL Manager <ACL Management>` has been added to